Cryptocoders-wtf/assetstore-contract/docs/README.md

 ## Importance of being Fully On-chain

-While decentralization is one of the fundamental values of Web3, most NFTs (including Bluechip NFTs such as Bored Ape and Azuki) are **not fully on-chain**, storing metadata and images on either HTTP server or IPFT.
+While decentralization is one of the fundamental values of Web3, most NFTs (including Bluechip NFTs such as Bored Ape and Azuki) are **not fully on-chain**, storing metadata and images on either HTTP server or IPFS.

 It means those NFTs will become inaccessible (you can not see their metadata or images) once the NFT providers cease to exist or simply stop supporting them.